the-mikedavis/tree-sitter-erlang/README.md

 ## Status

-It's pretty complete, despite the above caveat.
+It's pretty complete despite the above caveat.
 It has a 99.58% pass rate against the .erl/.hrl files in the OTP codebase[^1].
 Try it out on the online [playground](https://the-mikedavis.github.io/tree-sitter-erlang/).